Marrakech Hammam: The Ultimate Guide to Traditional Moroccan Bathing

 How to Prepare for Your Hammam Experience

 Proper preparation will ensure you get the most from your Marrakech hammam visit.
-Here’s everything you need to know before you go:
+Here’s everything you need to know before you go.
+Taking a few simple steps beforehand can make the difference between a good experience and a truly transformative one.

 Before Your Visit: